ibm-cloud-architecture/refarch-asset-analytics/asset-event-producer/README.md

 ```

 Be sure to have access to Kafka cluster / broker servers.
-* Modify the brokers IP address and port number in the file `config\config.properties`
+* Modify the brokers IP addresses and port number in the file `config\config.properties`
 * To build the maven `mvn compile` will compile the code.
 * To start the consumer: `mvn exec:java@text-consumer`
 * To start the producer: `mvn exec:java@text-producer`